React Native

-React native support works fine but this section has not been updated with the most
+React native support works fine but this section has not been updated with the most recent API.
+Also, some sbt plugins have been published to help copy and manage the scala.js artifacts without defining your plugins like shown below.

 You can easily create react native applications using this library. react native